antonyvam/nDTomo/README.md

 Installation instructions from sources
 --------------------------------------
-An important part of the code is based on astra-toolbox (and tomopy) which is currently available through conda so to make your life easier please install anaconda.
-It is possible to install astra-toolbox/tomopy from sources (i.e. if one wants to avoid using conda) but it is not a trivial task.
-I suggest you create a new anaconda environment for nDTomo (e.g. using the anaconda navigator).

 The code has been developed and tested using Python v3.8 Fist install some required packages through conda: